zarpli/Logitech-Z906/README.md

 |READ_LEVEL|0-255|Set Read Level to argument b value|
 |CENTER_LEVEL|0-255|Set Center Level to argument b value|
 |SUB_LEVEL|0-255|Set Sub Level to argument b value|

+# EEPROM

+Use the **EEPROM_SAVE** function with caution.
+Each EEPROM has a limited number of write cycles (~100,000) per address.
+If you write excessively to the EEPROM, you will reduce the lifespan.

 # Get Temperature